2017 PhD, Education, University of Illinois at Chicago (UIC).

-Harper, R. L. S. & Ross, L. (in press).
+Harper, R. L. S. & Ross, L. (2018).
 View from the gap: The Teacher Institute at the Museum of Contemporary Art Chicago.
 In D. C. Ketchka, & B. S. Carptenter (Eds.), Professional development in art museums: Strategies of engagement through contemporary art.
 Reston, VA: National Art Education Association Press.

 Cosier, K., Harper, R. L. S., Sapp, J., Sokolower, J., Temple, M. B. (2016) Rethinking sexism, gender, and sexuality.
 Milwaukee, WI: Rethinking Schools.